taligentx/dscKeybusInterface/README.md

 * **Homebridge-MQTT**: Integrates with Apple HomeKit, including the iOS Home app and Siri.
 This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.
     - The [dscKeybusInterface-RTOS](https://github.com/taligentx/dscKeybusInterface-RTOS) library includes a native HomeKit implementation that runs directly on esp8266, without requiring a separate device running MQTT or Homebridge.

 * **HomeAssistant-MQTT**: Integrates with [Home Assistant](https://www.home-assistant.io) via MQTT.
 This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as zone, fire alarm, and trouble states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.
+For esp8266/esp32, a partition status message is also sent as a sensor component.

 * **OpenHAB-MQTT**: Integrates with [OpenHAB](https://www.openhab.org) via MQTT.
 This uses the [OpenHAB MQTT binding](https://www.openhab.org/addons/bindings/mqtt/) and demonstrates using the panel and partitions states as OpenHAB switches and zone states as OpenHAB contacts.
 For esp8266/esp32, a panel status message is also sent as a string to OpenHAB.
 See https://github.com/jimtng/dscalarm-mqtt for an integration using the Homie convention for OpenHAB's Homie MQTT component.